davidpots/playsongnotes/_lessons/81 [Michael Tyler] They Can't See.md

 ---
 layout: song

-title: '"They Can't See" by Michael Tyler'
+title: '"They Can''t See" by Michael Tyler'
 song_title:  They Can't See
 artist: Michael Tyler
 year: 2017